Visiting Penguins on Magdalena Island in Chile’s Patagonia

 I enjoyed my afternoon visit to Magdalena Island.
 Although we spent a long time getting to the island and only had an hour there, we had a wonderful time walking around and seeing the unique creatures that can only be discovered in this remote part of the world.

 This is an excellent penguin tour from Punta Arenas and I highly recommend it.
 I loved the penguins and my journey on the Strait of Magellan.
 If you are interested in seeing penguins and learning about their interesting behaviors, then a trip to Magdalena Island is perfect for you.

-Things you need to know about visiting penguins on Magdalena Island
+Things you need to know about visiting Magdalena Island

 -Departure time is 2 pm from Tres Puentes in Punta Arenas every day in the high season but be aware that the tides and winds in the Strait of Magellan can be strong, so be prepared for cancellations and delays.